 Visitor Information for St Kitts

 British Airways flies to St Kitts from London Gatwick twice a week on Saturdays and Wednesdays with the flight going on to nearby Antigua.
-There are regular ferries every day to Nevis, with a journey time of 45 minutes from Basseterre, making it easy to plan a combined stay on both islands.
+There are regular ferries every day to Nevis, with a journey time of 45 minutes from Basseterre.
+This makes it easy to plan a combined stay on both islands.

-While on St Kitts, Heather stayed at the boutique Rockhaven bed and breakfast, the comfortable and colourful Ocean Terrace Inn in Basseterre, and the elegant Ottley’s Plantation Inn.
-To compare prices and book Hotels on St Kitts check out my Hotels Booking page powered by HotelsCombined.
+While on St Kitts, Heather stayed at the boutique Rockhaven bed and breakfast.
+Check out the best prices and book hotels on St Kitts.

 Thanks to St Kitts Tourism for hosting* Heather’s visit to St Kitts.